HLS-PGR-newsletter/HLS-PGR-newsletter/aboutus.md

 ---
 layout: page
 title: About
 subtitle: Introduction to the newsletter and the team.
 ---

 ## What is the PGR newsletter?

 The PGR newsletter is a monthly newsletter made by post-graduate researchers in the Health and Life Science at Coventry University.
-We have designed this to be a combination of brief, informative, and light-hearted information, so that you can understand all the goings on at the university relevent for post-grads at the start of every month.
+We have designed this to be a combination of brief, informative, and light-hearted information, so that you can understand all the goings on at the university relevant for post-grads at the start of every month.

 Our mission is to make a publication that people will be able to spend a few minutes to glance over and get what they need, but with some more depth should they seek it.
 It is for post-grads, by post-grads.

 We are always looking for suggestions, advice, or even an extra pairs of hands (should you want to help).
 Even if you feel that you do not have time to commit to regularly helping out, you could still contribute a one-off piece such as a short article or health and wellbeing advice.
 If you are interesting in writing a piece for our newsletter, read our [submission guidelines](https://hls-pgr-newsletter.github.io/HLS-PGR-newsletter.github.io/contactus/) and email the [editor](mailto:cov.pgrnewsletter+editor@gmail.com).

 ## Meet the current team

 <img src="{{ site.baseurl }}/img/team/Sarah-profile.png" alt="Sarah Charles" width = "150" />
 - Sarah Charles - Editor, Know-it-all

 <img src="{{ site.baseurl }}/img/team/James-profile.png" alt="James Bartlett" width = "150" />
 - James Bartlett - Website design, Cynic

 <img src="{{ site.baseurl }}/img/team/Laura-profile.png" alt="Laura Wilde" width = "150" />
 - Laura Wilde - Senior REP, PhD Office Mum

 - Jenny Mackay - Good News and Opportunities,

 <img src="{{ site.baseurl }}/img/team/Brad-profile.png" alt="Brad Salisbury-Finch" width = "150" />
 - Brad Salisbury-Finch - Socials, Insufferable Smartarse

 <img src="{{ site.baseurl }}/img/team/Rachael-profile.png" alt="Rachael Barker" width = "150" />
 - Rachael Barker - Health & Wellbeing, Resident Wine Enthusiast

 <img src="{{ site.baseurl }}/img/team/Becki-profile.png" alt="Becky Seymour" width = "150" />
 - Becky Seymour - Columnist, Nemesis of Technology